 Executive Leadership.
 Increasing the effectiveness of Black college presidents and executive leadership.

 Financial Sustainability.
-Investigating approaches to improved fiscal systems, business models, endowment management, facilities planning and resource stewardship.
+Investigating approaches to improved business models, fiscal processes, and systems for revenue generation and stewardship.

-Fundraising and Advancement.
+Fundraising & Advancement.
 Securing resources and partnerships that help our institutions fulfill their missions.

 For more than a century, HBCUs have deployed countless compelling strategies to support Black college students.
 Their unparalleled outcomes in graduation rates, career trajectories and social impact for the Black community and the country speak for themselves.

 But this doesn’t mean our job is done.
 In all we do, we must continue to place students first.

 UNITE sessions on Student Success were designed to help those most responsible for ensuring every student is better positioned to fulfill their dreams and aspirations

 We showcased opportunities to teach, innovate, share thought leadership and revisit time-proven approaches so all students can maximize their higher education experience.

 STUDENT SUCCESS SUMMIT FOCUS AREAS:

 Learner Voice.
-Elevating the perspectives and aspirations of Black college and university students.
+Elevating the perspectives of and aspirations of Black college students and their role in institutional transformation.